Non-extensive Boltzmann Transport Equation: the Relaxation Time Approximation and Beyond: Summary, conclusions, and outlook

 \section{Summary, conclusions, and outlook}

-In summary, we have studied the non-extensive Boltzmann transport equation in different approximations.
+In summary, we have studied the nonextensive Boltzmann transport equation in different approximations.
 First we have proposed approximate analytical iterative closed form solutions for the NEBTE in the relaxation time approximation and have indicated how the results can be used to describe the nuclear suppression factor (for a similar work using the conventional Boltzmann transport equation, see Ref. \cite{tsallisraaepja}).

 We have observed that for a considerably wide range of the parameter values relevant for the high-energy physics phenomenology the first order solution is very close to the exact solution.
 However, this approximated solution works better for higher mass particles.
 For the lower mass region ($\sim$140 MeV), slight deviation is observed at very low transverse momentum region ($\lesssim$0.6 GeV).
 The extent of agreement can be increased considering higher order solutions.

+From Figs. \ref{polar1}-\ref{chpiraa}, apart from the Tsallis parameter and temperature, we can get an estimate of the ratio of the time scales relevant for evolution processes.
+We notice that the ratio of the freeze-out time to the relaxation time ($t/\tau$) has a value of the order of 1.
+An estimate of this quantity has recently been done in Ref. \cite{maciej} using the conventional Boltzmann transport equation which finds this value to be of the order of 1.5 assuming that the average transverse momentum remains constant during evolution.

 We observe that though the Tsallis transport coefficients qualitatively follow the trends of the Boltzmann-Gibbs transport coefficients for the given momentum and temperature range, the former have higher numerical values.
 These higher values of transport coefficients can be attributed to the `interplay' between the test particle distribution and the medium distribution introduced by modifying the molecular chaos hypothesis which is not valid for systems with relatively small number of particles \cite{deppmanqideal}.
 Given the indication for the QGP formation in small systems \cite{natureALICE} where a generalized molecular chaos hypothesis may be important, the present calculations will be useful to characterize the hot and dense medium.
 Also, in this paper we have considered only the collisional processes.
 Inclusion of the radiative processes will be an interesting extension.
 One can also calculate the stopping power ($dE/dx$) from the present calculations by combining drag and $dE/dx$ in terms of a relativistically invariant quantity \cite{rafelskiwaltonprl}.